RewardMap: Tackling Sparse Rewards in Fine-grained Visual Reasoning via Multi-Stage Reinforcement Learning

-\textbf{Reinforcement Learning for Visual Reasoning.} Reinforcement Learning (RL)~\citep{wu2025reinforcement,sarch2025grounded,feng2025efficient} offers a powerful paradigm for enhancing the reasoning capabilities of MLLMs beyond the static nature of Supervised Fine-Tuning (SFT)~\citep{liu2023llava,wei2025advancing}.
-The application of RL in this domain has evolved from methods like Reinforcement Learning from Human Feedback (RLHF)~\citep{bai2022training} to more direct and stable policy optimization algorithms such as Direct Preference Optimization (DPO)~\citep{rafailov2023direct} and Group Relative Policy Optimization (GRPO)~\citep{shao2024deepseekmath}.
-While SFT on CoT datasets can activate a model's latent reasoning abilities~\citep{xu2024llava,guo2024mammoth,wei2025advancing}, it often leads to overfitting and cognitive rigidity, limiting generalization~\citep{chu2025sft, shen2025vlm, wang2025pixelthink}.
-RL provides a dynamic alternative by enabling models to learn a reasoning policy through exploration and reward~\citep{guo2025deepseekr1, zhang2025surveyrl}.
-However, its direct application to complex visual reasoning is often hindered by sparse rewards~\citep{quadros2025llm,cao2024beyond}, where a signal is only provided upon completion of a long reasoning chain~\citep{wang2025harnessing}.
-This motivates us to develop a framework that can effectively apply RL to structured visual tasks by mitigating sparse reward problems from the outset.
+\textbf{Reinforcement Learning for Reasoning.} Reinforcement Learning (RL)~\citep{wu2025reinforcement,sarch2025grounded,feng2025efficient} has emerged as a powerful paradigm for improving the reasoning capabilities of multimodal and language-only models beyond the static nature of Supervised Fine-Tuning (SFT)~\citep{liu2023llava,wei2025advancing}.
+The evolution of RL for reasoning spans from traditional RLHF pipelines~\citep{bai2022training} to more stable and direct policy optimization objectives such as Direct Preference Optimization (DPO)~\citep{rafailov2023direct} and Group Relative Policy Optimization (GRPO)~\citep{shao2024deepseekmath}.
+Recent work further demonstrates the effectiveness of structured or curriculum-based RL strategies for enhancing LLM reasoning.
+Curriculum RL~\citep{parashar2025curriculum} shows that progressing from easy to hard tasks can significantly strengthen reasoning robustness; Kimi K1.5~\citep{team2025kimi} adopts multi-stage RL to improve long-chain and tool-integrated reasoning; and Logic-RL~\citep{xie2025logic} leverages logical structure to guide policy optimization.
+While SFT on CoT-rich datasets can activate latent reasoning abilities~\citep{xu2024llava,guo2024mammoth,wei2025advancing}, it often leads to overfitting and cognitive rigidity~\citep{chu2025sft,shen2025vlm,wang2025pixelthink}.
+RL provides a dynamic alternative by allowing models to learn a reasoning policy through exploration and reward~\citep{guo2025deepseekr1,zhang2025surveyrl}.
+However, its direct application to complex visual reasoning remains challenging due to sparse reward signals~\citep{quadros2025llm,cao2024beyond}, where supervision is only provided at the end of long reasoning trajectories~\citep{wang2025harnessing}.
+These limitations motivate the development of an RL framework tailored for structured visual tasks that alleviates sparse rewards from the outset.